webpack-contrib/sass-loader/README.md

 Default: `"legacy"`

-Allows you to switch between `legacy` and `modern` API.
+Allows you to switch between the `legacy` and `modern` APIs.
 You can find more information [here](https://sass-lang.com/documentation/js-api).
 The `modern-compiler` option enables the modern API with support for [Shared Resources](https://github.com/sass/sass/blob/main/accepted/shared-resources.d.ts.md).

 > [!NOTE]
 >